How to Connect a Portable Generator to an Electric Panel

 Generators are powered by fuels such as gasoline, propane, and other fuel types.
 All these elements have one thing in common: they're highly flammable.
 If there's a spill or the vapors leak, they can easily ignite in the presence of fire or sparks.

-Furthermore, never attempt to refuel your generator when it's powered on or shortly afterward.
+Never attempt to refuel your generator when it's powered on or shortly afterward.
 If gasoline spills on hot engine components, it can ignite.
-Therefore, allow the generator to cool down before refueling it.
+Allow the generator to cool down before refueling it.

 3. Electrical Hazards